vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 We are working on an API Dashboard that will be available under "Utvikler" on [portal.vipps.no](https://portal.vipps.no).
-The API Dashboard will make it easier for integrators to find errors and possible improvements in the use of the Vipps APIs.
+The API Dashboard will make it easier for integrators to find errors and possible improvements in the use of the APIs.

 The MVP will show the statuses for the most recent API calls, making it possible to see trends and areas to investigate.